Sayan-Roy-729/MERN-Stack/React/3. Deeper into Components with Life-Cycle/README.md

 export default authContext;
 ```
-- Use in Parent File
+- **Use in Parent File:** This `Context` can be used as a component and it should wrap app the parts of the application that need access that context.
 ```js
 import React, {Component} from 'react';
 import AuthContext from '..../context/auth-context.js';